jeffhenebury/my-website/README.md

 •	Use journo as a start: https://jeffhenebury.journoportfolio.com/
 •	3 columns: https://www.w3schools.com/howto/howto_css_three_columns.asp

-“Art that Jeff loves” page\n
+“Art that Jeff loves” page

 •	Photos of the records I currently have in heaviest rotation, little explanations/ captions of what I think of them
 •	Data table of books that I love

 “Contact me” page

 •	A way to contact me.
 Ideally this would be an embedded form that folks could write a message and then it would be emailed to me.
 I’m not sure I have the skills for that yet, so it might just be my email address for now.